ShreyasPrasad/ShreyasPrasad/README.md

 ### Shreyas Prasad

 Hi!
 I'm Shreyas, a recent Computer Science graduate from the University of Waterloo interested in distributed systems, operating systems, and real-time software.
-I'm currently working on [Codemafia](https://github.com/ShreyasPrasad/codemafia), a real-time browser game built using full-stack Rust!

 I am currently seeking new-grad 2023/24 opportunities!